dvaldivia/bucket-bind-template/README.md

  * To simplify secret management and configuration

 # Vocabulary
- * BucketBindTemplate - a proposed enhacement to the Pod Resource Definition on Kubernetes.
+ * BucketClaimTemplate - a proposed enhacement to the Pod Resource Definition on Kubernetes.

  # Proposal
  We propose the addition of a block on Pod definition that would allow developers to define what type of Object Storage they are expecting (S3, GCS, Azure, etc.) and how they are expecting it in their applications, this assumes that the majority of applications are designed to have Object Storage paramters passed via environment variables.
 We also want to address that some Object Storage backends have SDKs that require files to be present somewhere in the system, for example GCS expect it's `service-account.json` file to be present on a given route.